 We also teach philosophy in both Key stages.
 Philosophy encourages children to think critically, creatively and in a thoughtful, caring manner.
 It develops their thinking, speaking and listening skills.

 Homework is a very important part of the partnership between schools and home.
-To read the Homework Policy (which gives indications of expected amounts for the different age groups) please see our Homework Policy
+Information about our expectations of homework (which gives indications of expected amounts for the different age groups) can be found in our our Homework Policy

 Throughout the year, and particularly during the summer term, the school enters sports teams into many area competitions.